 The duty to prescribe fees is a statutory function delegated to Public Sector Audit Appointments Ltd (PSAA) by the Secretary of State for Communities and Local Government.
 PSAA has published a scale fee for all relevant bodies.
 This is defined as the fee required by auditors to meet statutory responsibilities under the Local Audit and Accountability Act 2014 in accordance with the NAO Code.
-The indicative fee scale for the audit of Three Rivers District Council is £45,563 and the certification fee is £8,316.
+The indicative fee scale for the audit of Three Rivers District Council is £45,563.